0x4248/light_builtins/README.md

 - `cp` - Copy files and directories `C++`
 - `mv` - Move (rename) files `C++` `C`

+For documentation on the commands, see the [doc/README.md](doc/README.md) folder.

 ## 📦 Dependencies
 - `make`
 - `gcc`